duyanghao/duyanghao.github.io/_posts/2018-12-12-c++-practice.md

 ...
 ```

-> "If you want to generate a random integer between 1 and 10, you should always do it by using high-order bits, as in
+> If you want to generate a random integer between 1 and 10, you should always do it by using high-order bits, as in

 >                     j = 1 + (int) (10.0 * (rand() / (RAND_MAX + 1.0)));